-From a customer perspective, the lure and attraction of bundling their telecoms into a pure cloud, single vendor subscription seemed almost too good to resist.
+From a customer perspective, the lure and attraction of bundling their telecoms into a pure cloud, single-vendor subscription seemed almost too good to resist.

-Microsoft were on to a winner.
+Microsoft was on to a winner.

-Microsoft Calling Plans
+A word on Microsoft Calling Plans

-However, one sticking point of Microsoft Calling Plans are that they do not appear that competitive in the market.
-For instance, a 120 minute domestic calling plan, customers would pay £4.50 per user per month.
+One sticking point of Microsoft Calling Plans is that they don’t appear that competitive in the market.

-Of course, the perceived value within this price was not just minute consumption, but the fact that customers could relinquish their reliance on on-premises hardware, maintenance, and support.
+Of course, the perceived value within this price is not just minute consumption, but the fact that customers could relinquish their reliance on on-premises hardware, maintenance, and support.

 The reality is somewhat different, especially at scale.

-The Calling Plan Conundrum
+The Calling Plan conundrum

 However, invariably, organizations are left with a high volume of unused minutes which simply evaporate.

 Direct Routing is an attractive proposition to businesses because of its flexibility and cost efficiency vs bundled Microsoft calling plans.
-Businesses could:

-- Continue to use existing telecom providers.
-No large porting exercises
+- Continue to use existing telecom providers

 - Continue to benefit from competitive call rates previously agreed with each telco